port-labs/port-docs/docs/sso-rbac/sso-providers/saml/jumpcloud.md

 ---
 title: "JumpCloud"
 sidebar_position: 3
-description: Integrate JumpCloud with Port
+description: Integrate JumpCloud with Port using SAML
 ---

 # How to configure JumpCloud